 The SC emphasised that move-on rules should be considered to be temporary measures, providing precautionary protection for areas showing evidence of VMEs until objectively planned spatial closures can be implemented to protect known and highly bio-diverse VME areas.

-8.3 Mapping of fished areas
+8.3 Mapping of Demersal fished areas

 Andrew Penney presented paper SC-01-20.
-This paper presents the results of geospatial analysis of joint Australia – New Zealand trawl data in the SPRFMO Convention Area over the period 1990 – 2006.
+This paper presents the results of geospatial analysis of joint Australia – New Zealand demersal trawl data in the SPRFMO Convention Area over the period 1990 – 2006.
 These analyses compare estimates of fished area using different mapping resolutions (actual trawl tracks, 6-minute blocks and 20-minute blocks) and time periods (2002 – 2006 and alternative historical time periods back to 1990).
 The purpose of these analyses is to provide scientific advice on the effect on fishing footprint maps and fished area estimates of using different mapping resolutions and time periods.

 Participants noted the conclusions of the paper, that:

-Alternative periods and mapping resolutions both have a substantial effect on effort maps and fished area estimates for trawl fisheries in the western SPRFMO Convention Area.
+Alternative periods and mapping resolutions both have a substantial effect on effort maps and fished area estimates for demersal trawl fisheries in the western SPRFMO Convention Area.
 These effects vary as a result of historical trends in different fishing areas.

 Estimates of ‘fished area’ generated using any mapping resolution other than actual trawl tracks substantially exaggerate the areas within footprints that have actually been impacted: 86% to 91% of a footprint mapped using 6-minute blocks is actually unfished (i.e., 9-14% of the footprint area fished) and 95% to 96% of a footprint mapped using 20-minute blocks is unfished (i.e., 4-5% of the footprint area fished).

 Geoff Tingley pointed out that designation of fishable depth ranges for the purpose of effort mapping should not be confused with identification of depth ranges that may contain VMEs.
-VME taxa are known to occur in shallower and deeper depths than the depth range currently fished by trawl fisheries, as well as occurring outside fished areas.
+VME taxa are known to occur in shallower and deeper depths than the depth range currently fished by demersal trawl fisheries, as well as occurring outside fished areas.
 Planning of spatial protection measures will need to consider the full depth and distribution ranges of VME taxa in the SPRFMO Area.

 8.4 Options for determining stock status and sustainable yields for target species